40 Employee Wellness Programs Statistics

 Employees gain through improved health and reduced absenteeism.

-Current Trends in Employee Wellness Programs
+Current Trends in Corporate Health and Wellness Programs

 1. Smoking Cessation Programs: 91% of companies offer smoking cessation programs, reflecting a continued commitment to tackling smoking-related health issues.

-2. Physical Activities: 86% of organizations provide physical activity programs, including virtual fitness classes, to promote physical well-being among employees).
+2. Physical Activities: 86% of organizations provide physical activity programs, including virtual fitness classes, to promote physical well-being among employees.

 4. Mental Health Programs: A significant 91% of companies have increased funding for mental health solutions, making it a top priority.

-5. Stress Management and Resilience Tools: 66% of employers are investing more in stress management tools to help employees cope with workplace pressures
+5. Stress Management and Resilience Tools: 66% of employers are investing more in stress management tools to help employees cope with workplace pressures.

 6. Telemedicine: 65% of companies are focusing on telemedicine services, facilitating remote health consultations and support.